henriDierkes/enmap-box-documentation/source/usr_section/usr_cookbook/transformation.rst

    * Specify an output filepath for the transformed raster under :guilabel:`Transformation` and click :guilabel:`Run`

    .. figure:: /img/example_pca.png
-      :width: 100%
+      :align: center

-      Results of a PCA transformation: input image on the upper left, RGB representation of the first 3 components on the upper right and singleband gray visualisation of the same components on the bottom.
+*Results of a PCA transformation: input image on the upper left, RGB representation of the first 3 components on the upper right and singleband gray visualisation of the same components on the bottom*